SParth-23/Netflix-Clone/README.md

 Screenshots

 #Features
 Responsive design that works on desktop and mobile devices Navigation bar with links to different sections
 Movie and TV show cards displayed in a grid layout Simple hover effects and animations
-Dynamic content loading using JavaScript

 #Technologies Used
 HTML5: Structure of the web pages
 CSS3: Styling and layout
 Flexbox and Grid for responsive design
-JavaScript: Interactivity and dynamic content

 #Screenshots
 ![Screenshot 2024-09-10 153454](https://github.com/user-attachments/assets/5cf02a2d-663d-4482-920b-a0aceba2068a)